KVidyashree/innovation_in_potato_leaf_protection_using-CNN/README.md

 Late blight:-it is the most important disease of potato that can result into crop failures in a short period.
 Healthy leaf:-leaves with no disease are classified as healthy leaf.
 # procedure
-Firstly,download the image dataset for these various types of diseases from kaggle. link to download:- https://www.kaggle.com/datasets/arjuntejaswi/plant-village convert the downloaded file to zip file.
+Firstly,download the image dataset for these various types of leaves from kaggle. link to download:- https://www.kaggle.com/datasets/arjuntejaswi/plant-village convert the downloaded file to zip file.
 Then upload it to the google colab